nlpaueb/gr-nlp-toolkit/README.md

 # gr-nlp-toolkit

-A Transformer-based Natural Language
-Processing Pipeline for Greek.
-This toolkit has state-of-the art accuracies in Greek and offers predictions for Named Entity Recognition, Part-of-Speech tagging, Morphological Tagging as well as Dependency Parsing.
+A Transformer-based natural language processing toolkit for (modern) Greek.
+The toolkit has state-of-the art performance in Greek and supports named entity recognition, part-of-speech tagging, morphological tagging, as well as dependency parsing.
+For more information, please consult the following theses:

+C. Dikonimaki, "A Transformer-based natural language processing toolkit for Greek -- Part of speech tagging and dependency parsing", BSc thesis, Department of Informatics, Athens University of Economics and Business, 2021. http://nlp.cs.aueb.gr/theses/dikonimaki_bsc_thesis.pdf

+N. Smyrnioudis, "A Transformer-based natural language processing toolkit for Greek -- Named entity recognition and multi-task learning", BSc thesis, Department of Informatics, Athens University of Economics and Business, 2021. http://nlp.cs.aueb.gr/theses/smyrnioudis_bsc_thesis.pdf

 ### Performance Comparison